Transforming Integrated Care in the Community (TICC)

 - enable countries in the 2Seas area, to implement successful health and social care innovations quickly in a cost effective, sustainable way.

-- changes to existing patient-data gathering systems to create better communication between nurses, care-workers and citizens
+- explore changes to existing patient data gathering systems to improve communication